We access top talent who do not respond to advertising. These are candidates who have to be recruited for your opportunity.

 We work in close consultation with your executive and managerial team to bring you the best available options for your next critical hire.

 We consult with our clients on salary considerations and position description.
-The work we do upfront helps to ensure an optimal outcome in the months and years ahead.
+The work we do upfront helps to ensure an optimal outcome.

 We communicate candidate perceptions, and interview dynamics that may not otherwise be communicated by the candidate.
 We can address and mediate issues that may be uncomfortable for either party.